Los Angeles Sexual Abuse Attorney

 Compensation for Victims of Sexual Abuse in Los Angeles, CA

 Financial compensation might be the last thing on your mind as a sexual abuse survivor in Los Angeles.
-As your medical bills and lost wages climb, however, you may turn to the civil justice system to hold the perpetrator or another party financially responsible.
+As your medical expenses and lost wages climb, however, you may turn to the civil justice system to hold the perpetrator or another party financially responsible.
 Bringing a successful sexual abuse claim in Los Angeles could compensate you for losses such as:

 - Medical treatments